 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where okruschite typically forms.
+Look in granite pegmatites country, the host setting where okruschite typically forms.
 If you start seeing triplite, apatite, quartz in float, you are in the right ground.
 Field specimens usually show a equant to prismatic crystals habit, so train your eye for that shape before scanning the outcrop.